 This is the sweetest stocking stuffer

 Nothing says sweet quite like a chocolate bar, and these Newman’s Own Organic Chocolate Bars make perfect stocking stuffers that have a real impact.
 Proceeds from Newman’s Own products go to Newman’s Own Foundation, which supports nutrition for underserved communities, children with life-limiting conditions, veterans, and encouraging philanthropy.
-But who really needs an excuse to eat chocolate when science says dark chocolate is heart-healthy?
+Don’t miss these 21 all-American holiday gifts for everyone on your list.

 Your gut will tell you this is right